reTHINK-project/dev-msg-node-nomatrix/README.md

 - first execute ***npm install*** to install the dependencies
 - execute ***gulp help*** to see a list of available commands

+- ***gulp build*** just transpiles the code to ./dist
+- ***gulp dist*** ensures that the ./dist folder contains a self-contained runnable version of the MN
 - ***gulp startmn*** builds, deploys and runs the MatrixMN
 - ***gulp test*** executes the testcases

+### Setting up a docker image for the Matrix MN

+The Matrix MN Docker image is based on the Matrix HS image from https://github.com/silvio/docker-matrix.
+The corresponding Dockerfile and some tooling scripts are available in folder **./dist/docker** after a successful execution of ***gulp dist***.

+***NOTE:*** If you want to create the Docker image on a separate machine, you have to copy the ./dist folder to that machine and perform the following steps there.

+- change to ./dist/docker
+- run ***./build-docker-image.sh matrix1.rethink*** (where matrix1.rethink stands for the domain name that is currently also used by the testcases.
+If you choose a different name and want to execute the tests, also the configuration of the testcases must be adapated.)
+- wait a while
+- if things went right, there should be a new docker image "rethink-matrixmn"
+- execute ***./start.sh*** from "./dist/docker" folder to start the docker container (name is "matrixmn")
+- the start-script takes care of port-mappings, shared folder config etc.
+- use ***./stop.sh*** from "./dist/docker" folder to stop the docker container